ietf-dmsc/Charter/dmsc-charter.md

 ### **6. IETF Area and Relation to Other Work**

-The DMSC working group will primarily operate within the Applications Area, with close collaboration with other IETF working groups in Routing and Securities area on information synchronize among the AI Agent gateway and related security concerns.
+The DMSC working group will primarily operate within the Applications Area, with close collaboration with other IETF working groups in Routing and Securities area on information synchronize among the AI Agent gateway and related security concerns.<br>

 ### **7. Security Considerations**